-Palm oil is the major agricultural commodity export of Nigeria in terms of foreign exchange earnings.
+"Palm oil is the major agricultural commodity export of Nigeria in terms of foreign exchange earnings.
 Although its contribution to the total natural exports earnings during the past two decades propped considerably due to the enormity of foreign exchange earnings of crude petroleum.
-The importance of palm oil production and marketing in Nigeria agricultural sector becomes clearer when one realizes its substantial contribution to the Gross Domestic Product (GDP) and its supply for both domestic and industrial uses (Rapsomanikis, et al., 2004).
-Palm oil is extracted from the pericarp or outer beneath outer skin of the nut from the oil palm, (Elaeisguineesis) colored red due to high content of alpha carotene (24mg per 100g) and beta-carotene (30mg) together with about 60mg of 5-12% polyunsaturated fatty acids, and linoleic acid.
+The importance of palm oil production and marketing in Nigeria agricultural sector becomes clearer when one realizes its substantial contribution to the Gross Domestic Product (GDP) and its supply for both domestic and industrial uses (Onojieruo, 2024).
+Palm oil is extracted from the pericarp or outer beneath outer skin of the nut from the oil palm, (Elaeisguineesis) colored red due to high content of alpha carotene (24mg per 100g) and beta-carotene (30mg) together with about 60mg of 5-12% polyunsaturated fatty acids, and linoleic acid" (Anyaoha and Zhang., 2022).

-According to Ibitoye (2014), world production of palm oil has increased tremendously during the last 30 years as a result of the rapid expansion of oil palm planting in Southeast Asian countries, spearheaded by Malaysia and Indonesia.
+According to United States Department of Agriculture (2022), "world production of palm oil has increased tremendously during the last 30 years as a result of the rapid expansion of oil palm planting in Southeast

+Asian countries, spearheaded by Malaysia and Indonesia.
 He further reiterated that it is thus, by far, the most widely produced tropical oil and constitutes thirty per cent (30%) of the total edible oil production worldwide.
 He also reported that in Nigeria, 80% of production comes from dispersed smallholders who harvest semi-wild plants and use manual processing techniques.
 Two kinds of oil are obtained from the oil palm; red palm oil extracted from the fibrous layer and palm kernel oil which is obtained from the kernel beneath the fibrous layer of the fruit.
 Palm oil has a special feature which is its color that varies from orange-yellow to red to a fat-soluble carotenoid which is responsible for the vitamin A content of palm oil.
-Processing the oil palm fruit into palm oil was done by harvesting the fruit from the brunch and then processed into palm oil by women, through a time-consuming and labor-intensive process involving repetitively boiling and filtering the fruits with water, similar methods are still largely used throughout West Africa.
+Processing the oil palm fruit into palm oil was done by harvesting the fruit from the brunch and then processed into palm oil by women, through a time-consuming and labor-intensive process involving repetitively boiling and filtering the fresh fruits with water, similar methods are still largely used throughout West Africa" (Anyaoha and Zhang, 2022; Worlu et al. 2023).